 Lenders are interested in profit only where the applicant is in control of that profit and can decide whether dividends are paid.
-Therefore most will ask that the mortgage applicant(s) own the business outright, others will want the applicant(s) to have a majority shareholding, some are comfortable if the applicant(s) own at least 25% of the business.
+Therefore most will ask that the mortgage applicant(s) own the business outright, others will want the applicant(s) to have a majority shareholding, and some are comfortable if the applicant(s) own at least 25% of the business.

 You need a track record to raise a mortgage against self-employed earnings.
-With some lenders that track record has to be a least three years, other lenders will consider you after two years trading.
+With some lenders that track record has to be a least three years, other lenders will consider you after two years of trading.